 - Learning Objectives

-- O Students will be able to
+- o Students will be able to

-- Define priming and framing
+- Define priming and by-product learning

 - Provide evidence of priming effects, drawing from Iyengar and Kinder's research

 - Describe how one's media environment and preferences can shape levels of political knowledge

 - o Iyengar, Shanto and Donald Kinder.
 "News that Matters."
 Chapters 2 3.
 1987.
 [26 pages] - o Kollman 14.1: Baum, Matthew.
 "Soft News Goes to War: Public Opinion and American Foreign Policy in the New Media Age."
 [4 pages] - Kollman 14.3: Allcot, Hunt and Matthew Gentzkow.
 "Social Media and Fake News in the 2016 Election."
 [10 pages] - Suggested Reading - Gilens, Martin.
 1999.
 Why Americans Hate Welfare.
 Chapters 5 and 6 - Prior, Markus.
 "News vs. Entertainment: How Increasing Media Choice Widens Gaps in Political Knowledge and Turnout."
 In Canon section 46.
-[7 pages] - Suggested Podcast/Video - Journalism in the 21st Century Matthew Baum - Questions to consider while reading: - What is the agenda-setting hypothesis?
-How do Iyengar and Kinder provide support for this hypothesis?
-[Iyengar and Kinder] - O How can people learn about politics by accident or as a "by-product" of other activities?
-[Prior] - O How have changes to the media environment and the advent of "soft news" influenced the extent to which (and how) voters learn about politics?
-[Baum] - ❖ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 10: p.
+[7 pages] - o Suggested Podcast/Video - Journalism in the 21st Century Matthew Baum - Reading Guidance and Questions to consider while reading: - o Iyengar and Kinder - What was the difference between the sequential and assemblage experiments? - Iyengar and Kinder acknowledge that experiments often lack external validity.
+External validity is the extent to which the findings from a study can be generalized to the real world.
+As discussed in Chapter 2, how do Iyengar and Kinder try to account for this in their research design? - What is the agenda-setting hypothesis? - Focusing on experiment 1 (see p.
+17 19), how do Iyengar and Kinder test the agenda-setting hypothesis? - What do the results in Tables 3.1 and 3.2 suggest? - What do the results in Tables 3.3 and 3.4 suggest? - How do Iyengar and Kinder test whether agenda-setting by the news media has persisting effects?
+What do they find? - o Baum - How have changes to the media environment and the advent of "soft news" influenced the extent to which (and how) voters learn about politics? - ❖ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 10: p.
 415 417